Bridge

 Bridge Designs

-This is the newest design (2023) and the one that JRB uses currently.
+This is the 2023 design.
+Although JRB is currently using the newer designs above, there is nothing wrong with this design.
 All the details are in the video.
-Use a length of rope that is approximately double your height (approximately 12 feet), and two 6 foot lengths of cord.
+Use a length of rope that is approximately double your height (approximately 12 feet), and two 72″ lengths of cord.

 In this video, JRB outlines 10 “devices” that can be used to construct a redundant / backup bridge and how to vary the configuration to suit the need and change the length.